The official starting place.

 The walk starts.
 St Bees Head.

 The massed fells of the Lake District came first.
-Some people call the fells, mountains and some people don’t but the fells are unique challenging masses of rock.
+Some people call the fells, mountains and some people don’t, but the fells are unique challenging masses of rock.
 In most cases they reach well over 2000feet.
 Helvelyn is 3114 feet high and is a true mountain.
-However, the fells are cut by steep sided valleys gouged out by glacial erosion.
+The fells are cut by steep sided valleys gouged out by glacial erosion.
 They look and feel spectacular and dramatic.
-At the summit of Dent Hill, our first high walk, the views back to Whitehaven and the coast were wonderful.
+At the summit of Dent Hill, our first high climb, the views back to Whitehaven and the coast were wonderful.
 The descent down the other side of this particular fell was truly dramatic.
 It felt as though we were going to drop off a cliff as we descended.
 It was the steepest descent I think we encountered on the whole walk.
 It was my first experience of descending a fell.
 My knees hurt.
 They were in pain at times.
 This was the first concern I had about my physical capacity.
 Michael, enjoyed the descent and was much quicker than Clive and me.
 Clive took it carefully and cautiously using his poles to aid him.
-At the bottom, arriving in a beautiful steep sided valley, my knees stopped hurting.
+At the bottom, arriving in a beautiful,steep sided valley, my knees stopped hurting.
 I was relieved.
 This valley, between Dent Hill and Flat Fell with the Nannycatch Beck bubbling through it, was my first real experience of how the landscape could affect us emotionally.

 "Peace," and ,"heaven," once we descended Dent Hill.